HeroCTF/HeroCTF_v3/Web/PwnQL_2/README.md

 The admin's password starts with the letter 'd'.
 ```

-Let's make a python to script to do the job for us.
+Let's make a python to script which do the job for us.

 ```python
 #!/usr/bin/env python3